 Homemade Sports Drink

-Drinking filtered water is great for our health, and sometimes all we need during our gym workout, but there are certainly times when a Homemade Sports Drink can help to replenish more than just the fluid we lose when we exercise.
+Drinking filtered water is great for our health, and sometimes all we need during our gym workout, but there are certainly times when a homemade sports drink can help to replenish more than just the fluid we lose when we exercise.
 Plain water does not contain all of the essential electrolytes lost during periods of intense exercise or intense sweating, but that does not mean that the neon coloured, athlete endorsed, branded sports drinks are the way to go.
-Fortunately, there are many options for DYI versions of a homemade sports drink, and even more reasons to do so.
+Fortunately, there are many options for DYI versions of a homemade sports drink and even more reasons to do so.

 Look at any pre-made sports drink and you will find a list of ingredients that include sugar, high fructose corn syrup, artificial flavours, artificial colours and vegetable oils, and anything fluorescent coloured doesn’t seem all that ‘natural’ to me.
 The good news is that the basic ingredients for any sports drink are quite simple, so making them at home is easy, while being just as beneficial (if not more) than the pre-made versions.
 The variations on flavour are endless, but the basic formula for a homemade sports drink is the same.
-The key ingredient include:
+The key ingredients include:

 - Water: Filtered water should be used as the base to any homemade sports drink, or alternatively you could also use coconut water as it is a natural source of electrolytes and natural sugars.